 In most cases, we will mail you a disconnection notice 14 calendar days before shutting off the water.
 In certain circumstances (broken payment agreements, dishonored payments), we will provide three business day’s notice.
 We can disconnect your water service on the date stated in the notice, or within 10 business days of that date.
 We will not disconnect service on a Friday, a weekend, a legal holiday, the day before a holiday, or on any day our office is not open for business.

 Tenants have specific rights under MPUC rules.
 If the landlord doesn’t pay the water bill or asks us to take his name off the water bill, we will post a notice at the property prior to shutting off the water.
+Landlords will be charged a $150 fee for the delivery of a tenant notice.
 This allows tenants the opportunity to 1) pay the current charges on behalf of the landlord OR 2) transfer the account into the tenant’s name for future bills.

 We will not disconnect or refuse to reconnect residential service when you or someone in the building has a serious medical condition, as long as a registered physician provides specific written certification.
 If you cannot get a doctor to call right away, you may let us know yourself.
 We will wait three (3) business days for the doctor to contact us.
 Disconnection can be postponed due to a medical emergency for up to 30 days and can be renewed twice in any 12-month period.
 A medical emergency does not cancel a bill.